-The QU Library has locations on both the men and women's campus, with a large new facility also underway.
+The QU Library has locations on both the men and women's campus, with the large new facility also available.
 The University faculty, staff and students are able to check out, reserve, and even request books from other libraries through interlibrary loan services.
 Photocopy and computing services are also available during standard library working hours 7:30am - 7:30pm.

 The QU Library also features a prominent set of E-Resources, including subscriptions to many renowned Journals, E-books, and other electronic publications.
 These resources may be freely accessed anywhere.
-Additional information is available at: http://www.qu.edu.qa/library/index.php.
+Additional information is available at: http://library.qu.edu.qa